 Her latest book is a portrait of modern middle age called There Are No Grown-Ups: A Midlife Coming-of-Age Story, which Kirkus Reviews called “a trenchant and witty book on maturity and ‘middle-age shock.’”

-Pamela’s op-eds, articles and reviews have appeared in the The Atlantic, Harper’s, Marie Claire, Vanity Fair France, Madame Figaro, The Washington Post, The Guardian, the Financial Times, The Times (UK), The Sunday Times (U.K.), New York Magazine and many other publications.
+Her op-eds, articles and reviews have appeared in the The Atlantic, Harper’s, Marie Claire, Vanity Fair France, Madame Figaro, The Washington Post, The Guardian, the Financial Times, The Times (UK), The Sunday Times (U.K.), The New York Times Book Review, New York Magazine and many other publications.
 She has appeared as a commentator on All Things Considered, Morning Edition, BBC Woman’s Hour, Good Morning America, the Today Show, CNN, CNBC, MSNBC, PRI, the CBC, Europe1, Le Grand Journal, On n’est pas couché and Oprah.com.

 Bringing Up Bébé was a #1 best seller in the U.K. (Sunday Times); a top-ten best seller in the United States (The New York Times); and has appeared on best-seller lists in Germany, Russia and Brazil.
 Pamela is also the author of Bébé Day By Day: 100 Keys to French Parenting and Lust in Translation: Infidelity from Tokyo to Tennessee.

-From 1997 to 2002 Pamela was a staff reporter at The Wall Street Journal based in Buenos Aires, São Paulo and New York.
+From 1997 to 2002 Pamela was a staff reporter for The Wall Street Journal based in Buenos Aires, São Paulo and New York.
 She was also a term member at the Council on Foreign Relations.
 Pamela holds a B.A. in philosophy from Colgate University and a Master of International Affairs from Columbia University.
 She grew up in Miami.